-The sixth African Leadership Forum (ALF) took place in Dar es salaam, Tanzania, on 29 – 30 August 2019, under the theme “Promoting Good Natural Resource Management for Socio-economic Transformation in Africa”.
+The sixth African Leadership Forum (ALF) took place in Dar es salaam, Tanzania, from 29 – 30 August 2019, under the theme “Promoting Good Natural Resource Management for Socio-economic Transformation in Africa”.

 The objective of the Forum was to reflect on the potential for land, wildlife, fishery, and forestry in fostering socio-economic transformation in Africa and address the noted widespread unsustainable use of natural resources across the continent as well as the anticipated socio-economic, environmental and climate change consequences.